-The Joint Action in Support of the Biological Weapons Convention was mandated by the Council Joint Action 2006/184/CFSP in support of the Biological and Toxin Weapons Convention, adopted on 27 February 2006 by the Council of the European Union.
+The Joint Action in Support of the Biological Weapons Convention was mandated by the Council Joint Action 2006/184/CFSP in support of the Biological Weapons Convention, adopted on 27 February 2006 by the Council of the European Union.
 It was broadly anchored in the European Union Security Strategy, European Union Strategy against the Proliferation of Weapons of Mass Destruction, and European Union's Common Position for the Sixth Review Conference of the BWC.

 The EU Joint Action in support of the BWC had two goals:

 - Universalisation: It sought to promote the universality of the Convention.
 At the time of the EU Joint Action, the BWC had 155 States Parties; 40 States still needed to join the Convention.
 The Joint Action comprised five regional seminars in different parts of the world.
 The meetings aimed to raise awareness about the importance of a universal BWC and encourage States that have signed the BWC before its entry into force in 1975 to ratify the convention and non-signatory States to accede to it.
 At the Sixth Review Conference of the BWC in 2006, the States Party identified universalisation as a key priority for the Seventh Review Conference to be held in 2011.

 THE EU BWC JOINT ACTION CONSISTED OF THE FOLLOWING ACTIVITIES: